Skip to main content

 Low accuracy (4 of 18 factors)

 The University of Wisconsin at Madison has one supplemental essay on the Common App.
-If you apply through the UW System Application, there is an additional personal statement prompt you must respond to, similar to the Common App essay that goes to all schools.
+If you apply through the UW System Application, you will respond to basically that same prompt, and will also have an additional personal statement prompt to respond to.

 UW Madison is fairly selective, and admissions officers will look closely at your essays, especially if you’re on the academic threshold of their average admitted student statistics.
 While drafting these essays can be daunting, CollegeVine is here to help!
 Read on for a guide to tackling UW Madison’s supplemental essays.